-So we do not violate the moral tradition by, say, questioning religiously-inflected moral principles.
+Thus we do not violate the moral tradition by, say, questioning religiously-inflected moral principles.
 In fact, asking this kind of question and pressing on how best to understand and act on our moral feeling is precisely what the tradition asks us to do and what it has always done.
 In terms of moral knowledge, development of the tradition correspondingly consists of inquiring after and recognising a link between existing practices and primitive moral feelings.
 Thus ‘the rough condemnation of stealing carries with it a condemnation of more refined forms of dishonesty; we do not hesitate to say that it is wrong for the tradesman to adulterate his goods, or for a laborer to scamp his work’ (RaW 30).
 So, one might say that the inquiry here is asking if it is stealing for a grocer to mix his flour with sawdust.
 As with Ohm’s law, this way of putting the question conveys everything that needs to be conveyed, while memorising the slogan ‘adulterating goods is wrong’ threatens to become meaningless if stripped of the inquisitive process that led to it.

 This account leaves several puzzles, one that Clifford addresses at some length and at least one where his answer is less clear.
 First, his explanation of the moral tradition plays a central role in explaining why ‘the universal duty of questioning all that we believe’ doesn’t end in paralysis or moral skepticism (EoB 75).
 Our ordinary habits are more reliable than one might think: the ‘practical certainty’ inhering in the ‘great principles’ of the moral tradition is like that of Ohm’s law, since we feel and thereby verify the link between moral justification and specific practice in acting (EoB 79).
 Then too, sometimes the provisional adoption of a belief is a necessary step to figuring out whether it is true: ‘it is precisely by such action, and by observation of its fruits, that evidence is got which may justify future belief.’
 But at the same time, Clifford thinks we should probably be more paralyzed than we currently are.
 This is the rhetorical force lying behind his blunt response to one imagined interlocutor.
 In a famous passage, Clifford writes: